What are building regulations?

-The building Regulations help ensure the safety and security of extension, renovations and new buildings.
+The building Regulations help ensure the safety and security of house extension London, renovations and new buildings.
 They are defined by the English and Welsh governments.

 There are different Building regulations to clever all aspects of the building such as: structural integrity, fire protection, accessibility, acoustic performance, energy performance, electrical and gas safety.